teckmonster/pickupstrength/_posts/2018-12-11-Favorite-Podcasts-What-I-Like-To-Listen-To.markdown

 * #858: Venezuela’s Fugitive Money Traders
 * #729: When Subaru Came Out (listen to this yesterday!!!!)
+* #864: The Central (Bankers') Question

 #### HBR IdeaCast

     “A weekly podcast featuring the leading thinkers in business and management from Harvard Business Review.”

 * 646: The Science Behind Sleep and High Performance
+* 641: Why Opening Up at Work Is Harder for Minorities

 Now, I share with you a list!
 You have to let me know what you think of my recommendations!